DPDK/dpdk/doc/guides/linux_gsg/build_sample_apps.rst

   ``[domain:]bus:devid.func`` values.
 Cannot be used with ``-b`` option.

 * ``--socket-mem``:
   Memory to allocate from hugepages on specific sockets.
+In dynamic memory mode, this memory will also be pinned (i.e. not released back to the system until application closes).

 * ``-d``:
   Add a driver or driver directory to be loaded.